oceanprotocol/docs/orientation/faq.md

 <details>
   <summary>Who pays for gas fees?</summary>

-Gas fees for marketplace transactions are paid by the user initiating the transaction (for publishing, consuming, staking, etc).
+Gas fees for marketplace transactions are paid by the user initiating the transaction (for publishing, consuming, etc).

 </details>